About Brain Injury at Birth

 Researchers and medical professionals separate brain damage cases into three groups – mild injuries, moderate injuries, and severe injuries.

 - Severe injuries: Severe brain damage is caused by excessive pressure from bleeding and seizures.
 Infant brain injury or birth trauma can also result in severe brain damage.
+Some types of severe brain damage at birth include periventricular leukomalacia, intraventricular hemorrhage, and anoxic brain injury (complete lack of oxygen).

-Signs of Newborn Brain Damage
+Early Signs of Brain Damage in Newborns

-- Abnormally large forehead
+- Abnormally large forehead or small head

 - Abnormally shaped spine